 A member of the Academy of Motion Picture Arts and Sciences (oscars.org) since 1985, he serves on the nominating committee for Best Foreign Language Film and is a juror on the Student Academy Award committee.

 He has been a host and/or Master of Ceremonies for numerous events - and is a sought-after juror by film festivals across the globe.

 His numerous honors include: the Academy of Science Fiction and Fantasy Golden Scroll Award; the Screen Actors Guild Award for Outstanding Performance by a Cast for Inglourious Basterds; the Italian Institute of Art Award of Merit; Lifetime Achievement Awards from Action On Film and the Movieville International Film Festival; and The Reel Cowboys Hall of Fame Award.

 His nominations include the NAACP Image Award and the Hollywood Women's Press Club Golden Apple.

 Made For Each Other, a film that he wrote, produced and directed starring Dennis Hopper, won the Award of Excellence at the Accolade Global Film Competition and was nominated at numerous festivals.

-He conducts his "In Life, on Camera and on Stage: Don't Act - Be!", a highly-appreciated seminar, in colleges, universities, and corporate boardrooms around the globe.
+He conducts his "The Ultimate Acting and Life Lesson: Find and Embrace Your Inner Feel-Good!", a highly-appreciated seminar, in colleges, universities, and corporate boardrooms around the globe.

 - IMDb Mini Biography By: Val Verse